 Operational Requirements at Time of Inspection

-The following operational requirements must be met for NABP to conduct and complete a supply chain inspection.
+The following operational requirements must be met for NABP to conduct and complete a Supply Chain Inspection.
 NABP publishes these requirements to support the preparedness of the applicant.
 NABP obtains applicant’s agreement to adhere to each of these operational requirements.
 At any time, whether upon arrival of the inspector at the facility or during the inspection, the applicant has not met all operational requirements, NABP will cease the inspection, retain the full inspection payment, not issue a refund to the facility, and have the facility sign an incomplete inspection form that will be made available for the Boards of Pharmacy to request from NABP.

 1. The distributor or 503B facility must have sufficient records to demonstrate active distribution operations.
 A sufficient number of records shall not be less than 10 transaction documents for surveyor review for each of the following activities involving prescription drugs, prescription devices, or diagnostic over-the-counter (OTC) medical devices that are pursuant to a prescription: